Business & Climate Change

 The world is changing.
 Science has shown that the impacts of climate change are happening now, and faster than we had predicted, hitting populations from the Bahamas to Mozambique through to Australia, Western Europe, and the United States.
 Global temperatures are rising because of carbon emissions, largely caused by human activity.
-International reports indicate that we must limit global warming to 1.5° C by the end of this century to avoid irreversible and catastrophic impacts.
-For this to occur, carbon dioxide emissions need to decline by about 45 percent by 2030 and reach net zero in 2050.
+International reports indicate that we must limit global warming to 1.5° C to avoid irreversible and catastrophic impacts.
+For this to occur, carbon dioxide emissions need to decline by about 50 percent by 2030 and reach net zero in 2050.
 While the goal is within reach, it requires urgent and unprecedented social and economic transformation, which will lead to a radical redesign of the way we live, travel and do business.

 At the end of this module, participants can expect to have acquired a good command of sustainable issues, climate and energy policies as well as geopolitics of climate and resources.
 They will have an in-depth understanding of the new energy price formation mechanisms, which are introduced by climate change and carbon pricing policies.

 They will also have an understanding of how corporations are all affected by climate change and how their access to capital markets and their ratings are being impacted and challenged by new energy business models and socio-economic shifts.

 The Summer School program includes interactive lectures, class exercises and tutoring sessions corresponding to case studies that participants address in groups and defend at the end of the course.

 Upon successful completion of the summer program, participants will be able to do the following: